dosaboy/asana-exporter/README.md

 # Overview

-Extracts Asana projects along with their resources such as tasks and stories and saves as json in a tree structure  making it easy to query with tools like [jq](https://stedolan.github.io/jq/) and import into Jira.
+Exports Asana projects along with their resources such as tasks and stories and saves as json in a tree structure  making it easy to query with tools like [jq](https://stedolan.github.io/jq/) and import into other tools like Jira.

-The Jira import part is still TODO.

 ## Install